replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 You must add annotations for each volume that you want to back up.
 For more information about configuring backups, see [Configuring Backups](/vendor/snapshots-configuring-backups).

 The Backup custom resource also supports optional resource installations so that the feature can be dynamically enabled based on a license field or a config option.
-For more information, see [Include Optional and Conditional Resources](/vendor/packaging-include-resources).
+For more information, see [Conditionally Including or Excluding Resources](/vendor/packaging-include-resources).

 Full backups are recommended because they give the flexibility of restoring full data, the application only, or the Replicated admin console only.
 For an example of a full backup and a list of the supported fields, see [Example](#example) and [Fields](#fields).